Tatis homers, Padres rally for 5-3 win over Diamondbacks - KESQ

 TRAINER’S ROOM

+Diamondbacks: Walker was hit by a pitch on the left forearm.
+The arm was wrapped after the game, but the first baseman said he expected to be fine.

-Padres: 3B Manny Machado got the day off on Saturday because of back tightness.
-Machado’s had a slow start to the season, batting .221 with one homer and seven RBIs.
+Padres: Machado was dealing with back tightness.
+He’s had a slow start to the season, batting .221 with one homer and seven RBIs.

 UP NEXT